-- Group IP licensing revenue from new bookings forecasts are reduced by 27%. - Group custom silicon NRE revenue forecasts are reduced by 5%. - Own products revenue forecasts are reduced by 70%.
+- Group IP licensing revenue from new bookings forecasts are reduced by 27%. - Solution Service Se - > Own products revenue forecasts are reduced by 70%.

 Under both the base and downside scenarios, there are no further investments forecast to be made in WiseWave.
 Under the base case and the downside scenario, the analysis demonstrates the Group can continue to maintain sufficient liquidity headroom with no default on debt covenants.